ugolbck/coinche/README.md

 # coinche
-A real-time, multiplayer, terminal game of Coinche
+A real-time, multiplayer, game of Coinche for the terminal